pi-engine/pi/doc/readme.txt

-Xoops/Pi Engine (The Engine, hereafter) is a role oriented modularized framework, an application development engine for web and mobile, designed as the next generation of XOOPS.
+Xoops/Pi Engine is a role oriented application development engine for web and mobile, designed as the next generation of Xoops led by onokazu (Ono Kazumi), skalpa and phppp (Taiwen Jiang, or D.J.) since 2001.
+Pi is developed upon PHP and MySQL with selected third-party frameworks including but not limited to Zend Framework library, jQuery, Bootstrap and Backbone.

+Pi Project follows the philosophy of open standard, open design, open development and open structure.
+Pi Team is inspired by the Xoops Developers and benefits from their experiences and spirit.
+Pi Engine is born and developed as a complete open source project, inherits and will continue to promote Xoops brand.

 The Engine is released under a New BSD License and the project is intended to promote a sustainable ecosystem that benefits all contributors and users.

 Selected features and practices:
 1. Modularization for functionality and applications